VirtusLab/scala-cli/website/docs/guides/shebang.md

   Add extension to the file's name e.q. '.sc'
 -->

-Note that files with no extensions are always run as scripts even though they may contain e.g. valid `.scala` program.
+Please note that files with no extensions are always run as scripts even though they may contain e.g. valid `.scala` program.

 </ChainedSnippets>